+To understand more about meeting all of your dogs needs, make sure to click here and have a read of this article.
 Not all dogs love other dogs, not all dogs love other people.
 Some love tug-of-war and some love cuddles.
+Learn to understand your dogs body language so you can see when they are enjoying a situation, versus when they are not.
 Find what/who your dog loves and go with it.
 But make to give them variety in their lives.
 Get them excited.
 Mix up their days and their lives so they enjoy it.
 Find what your dog loves most and just go with it.

 If you haven’t already had a read of my latest articles, here are some links for you from my series on positive reinforcement training and how amazing it really is…

 - Why Training your Puppy / Dog is so Important